aboulch/aboulch.github.io/_publications/2018-rfiap-distance.md

 Understanding of visual scenes relies more and more on dense pixel-wise classification obtained via deep fully convolutional neural networks.
-However, due to the na- ture of the networks, predictions often suffer from blurry boundaries and ill-segmented shapes, fueling the need for post-processing.
-This work formulates the standard seman- tic segmentation problem in terms of distance regression.
+However, due to the nature of the networks, predictions often suffer from blurry boundaries and ill-segmented shapes, fueling the need for post-processing.
+This work formulates the standard semantic segmentation problem in terms of distance regression.
-We show that it is possible to train a multi-task fully convo- lutional neural network that builds more regular segmen- tations than those produced by existing methods based on direct dense classification.
+We show that it is possible to train a multi-task fully convolutional neural network that builds more regular segmentations than those produced by existing methods based on direct dense classification.

 #### Citation